Using Newsbeuter and VLC for YouTube VideosPosted on 22/06/2017

 I like to have a separate configuration and cache file for videos; create

 Create an alias for loading Newsbeuter using these files.
-Place the following
+Place the following file in

 ~/.bashrc (or equivalent for shells other than bash):